ProtoChat:

 ProtoChat: Supporting the Conversation Design Process with Crowd Feedback

-Yoonseo Choi, Toni-Jan Keith Monserrat, Jeongeon Park, Hyungyu Shin, Nyoungwoo Lee, Juho Kim
+Yoonseo Choi, Toni-Jan Keith Monserrat, Jeongeon Park, Hyungyu Shin, Nyoungwoo Lee,

 CUI2020